thawkins/edgedb_rust_listdatabases/README.md

 # edgedb-rust simple sample code

 ```
-Note: This sample is currently using the edgdb-async access mechanism, this mechanism is being depricated, and you should use the edgedb-tokio client constructor instead.
+Note: This sample is currently using the edgdb tokio access mechanism, this mechanism is being depricated, and you should use the edgedb-tokio client constructor instead.

 We will update this sample to match shortly.
 ```